louis2374/Database-Elections-Assignment/README.md

 ## Prerequisites

-Ensure that you have NPM and Node.js installed on your system.
+Ensure that you have the following installed on your system.
+- NPM
+- Node.js
+- PostgreSQL @ 16.1.1

 ## Run Instructions